 |Study Abroad Administrative Fee:||No||Subject Area:||Health and Human Services, Public Health|

 The participants in this course held in the West Indies, will study the fundamentals of emergency care and disaster preparedness through exploration of existing preparedness infrastructures in St. Kitts and Nevis.

-This course may be of interest to any UVA undergraduate student (all majors) and is an unparalleled opportunity to learn from distinguished UVA faculty, and St. Kitts Nursing and Medical School faculty and healthcare providers.
-The course integrates UVA students in a non-traditional learning environment within the community, and at health professions schools.
+This course may be of interest to any undergraduate or graudate student (all majors) and is an unparalleled opportunity to learn from distinguished UVA faculty, and St. Kitts Nursing and Medical School faculty and healthcare providers.
+The course integrates students in a non-traditional learning environment within the community, and at health professions schools.
 The course will include assessment of planning, prevention, mitigation, response and recovery relating to all types of hazards.
 Students will also learn elements of basic life support, some elements of advanced cardiac and trauma life support, and personal safety and disaster preparedness tips.
 Upon completion of this course, students will be eligible for CPR and first aid certification.
 Participants will interact with high ranking health system officials from St. Kitts and Nevis.